MilanStaffehl/TNG-Cluster-paper/src/library/README.md

-# Structure of the `src` directory
+# Structure of the `library` directory

-This document gives a short overview over the structure of the `src` directory.
+This document gives a short overview over the structure of the `library` directory.

 ## Packages